OlesiaV/sdl_evolution/proposals/NNNN-ClimateControlData-changes.md

 | ------------ | ------------ |------------ |
 | CELSIUS | 14 | 30 |
 | FAHRENHEIT | 60 | 90 |

+Note: Conversion of "desiredTemp" value to the appropriate temperature unit is applied on HU

 2. Add new parameters "acMaxEnable" and "ventilationMode" to "ClimateControlData" structure